-- 3.22 In developing the draft 2020-25 MTFS and 2020-21 budget significant efforts have been made this year to engage Powys citizens, local councillors, partners and the workforce in the budget development process.
+- 3.22 In developing the 2020-25 MTFS and 2020-21 budget significant efforts have been made this year to engage Powys citizens, local councillors, partners and the workforce in the budget development process.
 This included providing more information to the public, pre-engagement on the Council's financial position with various stakeholders and an interactive online budget simulator consultation exercise. - 3.23 Nearly 600 responses were received from the budget simulator exercise which challenged participants to prioritise services and target reductions in order to deliver a balanced budget.
 The findings identified the mean values of all respondents and the budget adjustment acceptable.
 Schools were selected to have the lowest levels of reduction of just 0.55%, whilst central support services had a much larger figure of 5.83%.
 Respondents suggested that council tax could be increased above the 5% set as the base, while the mean average suggested a 6% increase would be palatable.
 A report of the findings is provided at Appendix H and Cabinet and SLT has taken these into account in the development of the draft 2020-21 budget. - 3.24 Members of the Council have engaged in the budget planning process from the outset through a series of member budget seminars which have given Councillors the opportunity to review and prioritise Vision 2025 outcomes, challenge, propose ideas and input into the process.
-The Finance Scrutiny Panel (comprising Group Leaders of Non-Executive Groups and Audit Committee representatives) have also been engaged during the process and financial assumptions and settlement information have been shared with members and the impact on the budget modelled and considered. - 3.25 This report presents the detailed draft budget for 2020-21 and each of the Council's three Overview and Scrutiny Committees will have the opportunity to consider the implications of the draft budget for the service areas within their remit during the last week in January.
-The Committees will then be able to provide feedback to the Cabinet for consideration before the final MTFS and 2020-21 budget and 2020-30 capital programme are presented to full Council for approval on 28 February 2020.
+The Finance Scrutiny Panel (comprising Group Leaders of Non-Executive Groups and Audit Committee representatives) have also been engaged during the process and financial assumptions and settlement information have been shared with members and the impact on the budget modelled and considered. - 3.25 The budget proposal approved by Cabinet on the 21st January 2020 has been scrutinised by each of the Council's three Overview and Scrutiny Committees providing them with the opportunity to consider the implications of the proposed budget for the service areas within their remit during the last week in January.
+The Committees have provided feedback to the Cabinet and this has been considered before proposing the final MTFS and 2020-21 budget and 2020-30 capital programme to full Council today.
+Cabinet have issued a full response to the points and recommendations made and this is presented with the budget documents.